Badgerati/Pode.Web/docs/Tutorials/Elements/Table.md

 ### Sort

 You can set a table to be sortable by passing the `-Sort` switch.
-When passed then clicking a table's headers will re-call the table's `-ScriptBlock`; the column to be sorted by will be supplied, as well as the direction, will be available in `$WebEvent.Data.SortColumn` and `$WebEvent.Data.SortDirection`.
+When passed then clicking a table's headers will re-call the table's `-ScriptBlock`; the name of the column to be sorted, as well as the direction (`asc`/`desc`), will be available in `$WebEvent.Data.SortColumn` and `$WebEvent.Data.SortDirection`.
 You can then return the sorted data and the table will be reloaded:

 ```powershell
 New-PodeWebTable -Name 'Example' -Sort -AsCard -ScriptBlock {